 If your kids are old enough and capable enough to hold and use a golf club then all of the all day wristbands now include unlimited rounds of lava creek adventure golf.
 This was at an additional cost on our last visit so it was a nice surprise to find out that we now could play without having to pay any extra.
 The crazy golf course is located indoors within the pyramid.
 It is right by the magestical mountain which makes for a great backdrop.

 The course has 18 holes, most of which are short and mildly challenging.
 It’s a perfect adventure golf for kids aged 4+.
-We had great fun and it’s so atmospheric with sounds of dinosaurs and more plus quite a few animated dinosaurs along the course.
+We had great fun and it’s so atmospheric with the sounds of dinosaurs and more plus quite a few animated dinosaurs along the course.

 Other Rides for bigger people